jennaherdman/student-tutorials/Richard/github-for-linguists-tutorial.md

 <p><dl><dd><a href="#install">download and install github</a></dd>
 <dd><a href="#fork">fork - meaning to get repositories others have created</a></dd>
-<dd><a href="#work">work with file repositories both you and others create</a></dd>
+<dd><a href="#work">work with file repositories either you and/or others create</a></dd>
 <dd><a href="#sync">keeping nsync</a></dd>
 <dd><a href="#imp">implications for your research</a></dd>
 <dd><a href="#conclude">some concluding thoughts and useful links/references</a></dd></dl></p>

 Technically you can work with repository files online, but it's a little awkward when starting out.
+By working on your machine you can do what you usually do with files \(like rename, delete, open, etc. really easily\) in the way you are accustomed.
 I am addicted to right-clicking, what can I say?
-By working on your machine you can do what you usually do with files \(like rename, delete, open, etc. really easily\) in the way you are accustomed.

 <a name="install"></a>
 ##First Steps: Download & Install